 Email delivers high-quality leads because it connects your brand to newsletter readers who’ve opted into interest-based content.
 Since you’re reaching audiences via email, you’re also reaching them when they’re already in a mindset for learning and engaging with new content.
 They’re not drive-by impressions, but high-quality customers with the potential to drive long-term value for your brand.

 Given the opt-in nature of email newsletters, they enable brands to reach prospective customers with relevant, less disruptive advertising experiences.
-As we learned earlier, consumers named email their preferred marketing channel and many indicated that they are more likely to trust a channel if it offers relevant messaging and information that’s clear and simple to understand.
+As we learned, consumers named email their preferred marketing channel.
+Furthermore, many indicated that they are more likely to trust a channel if it offers relevant messaging and information that’s clear and simple to understand.

 The email address is one of the most valuable pieces of first-party data that advertisers can obtain.
-Consumers use it to sign in to websites and apps across the web, and it’s the key to reaching them in a one-to-one, opt-in environment, a.k.a. their inbox.
-By launching email acquisition campaigns, advertisers are tapping into a wealth of this data, which they can then use to retarget and reengage customers along the path to purchase.
+Consumers use it to sign in to websites and apps across the web.
+Furthermore, email is key to reaching consumers in a one-to-one, opt-in environment, a.k.a. their inbox.
+By launching email acquisition campaigns, advertisers tap into a wealth data.
+This data can then be used to retarget customers along the path to purchase.

 Customer acquisition with LiveIntent

 LiveIntent offers people-based audiences to help advertisers run personalized, data-driven customer acquisition campaigns.
-Simply put, we take your first-party data and match it to the data from our vast email network to help you create audience segments that you can use to target, reach, and serve ads to those who want to see them the most.
+Simply put, we take your first-party data and match it to the data from our vast email network.
+Then, we help you create audience segments to target and reach those who want to hear from you most.

-Audience Manager is a one-stop-shop for creating and managing your first-party audiences to be targeted in an email ad campaign across the LiveIntent network.
+Audience Manager is a one-stop-shop for creating and managing your first-party audiences targeted in an email ad campaign across the LiveIntent network.

-There are three different types of audiences you can create to in your customer acquisition campaigns by using Audience Manager: Custom, Dynamic, and Lookalike Audiences.
+There are three different types of audiences you can create with Audience Manager: Custom Audiences, Dynamic Audiences, and Lookalike Audiences

-Custom Audiences are the most common type of segment used for acquisition.
-An advertiser onboards their data of existing customers and email addresses, and LiveIntent matches them to email addresses in our exchange to build an audience segment.
+Advertisers and marketers most commonly use Custom Audiences as their primary customer acquisition segment.
+An advertiser onboards their existing customers data and email addresses, and LiveIntent matches them to those in our exchange to build an audience segment.

 Instead of targeting these audiences who are already customers, the advertiser can suppress that audience segment in its acquisition campaigns.
-The advertiser can ensure their budget is allocated to only reaching new, potential customers.
+The advertiser can ensure budget allocation to only reach new, potential customers.